Kapelianovych/les/README.md

 ### Context

 The other main concept of this library is `Context` class.
 It contains the request object and build a response object.
 Handlers of `Route` and `Middleware` receive this object.
-It has various convinient methods for sending a responses and properties for reding request details or construct response (headers, ...)
+It has various convenient methods for sending a responses and properties for reading request details or construct response (headers, ...).
 For details about methods and properties see `dartdoc`.

-All path that defines in `Route` of `Router` transforms to `RegExp` and parses by [path_to_regexp](https://pub.dartlang.org/packages/path_to_regexp) package.
-For more info about constructing and managing paths see its documentation.
-Thanks to this you can provide parameter variable in path and sets to it some bounds.

 ### Predefined middlewares